tanerizawa/persona/ENV_IMPLEMENTATION_COMPLETE.md

 ## Summary

-Successfully implemented a comprehensive `.env`-based configuration system for the Persona AI Assistant Flutter application.
+Successfully implemented a comprehensive `.env`-based configuration system for the Persona Assistant Flutter application.
 The system now uses environment variables as the single source of truth for all credentials, API keys, models, and configuration settings.

 ## What Was Fixed